 MDU chief executive Dr Christine Tomkins explained:

 'With doctors and dentists under unprecedented pressures in their jobs, we know how important it is that members are able to speak to a specially trained medical or dental adviser whenever they need guidance or support.

 'We never forget that the MDU exists for our members and our main function is to provide medico and dento-legal services for them.
 Our aim is to be the best.
 When our members need us, whether it is because they have a difficult decision to make or face a medico-legal challenge, nothing less will do.'

-This guidance was correct at publication 06/08/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 06/08/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.